adkelley/javascript-to-purescript/tut12/README.md

 main =  pythagorasCPS 3 4 \k ->
     log $ "Pythagoras with continuations: " <> show k
 ```
 Ok, there's a lot to unpack here.
-First, in each of the CPS function, notice the `((Int -> r) -> r)` in the type declarations.
+First, in each of the CPS functions, notice the `((Int -> r) -> r)` in the type declaration.
 This type represents a suspended computation, where the `(Int -> r)` argument is the continuation function, and the second `r` is its result.
 It's how we bring the computation to a conclusion.

 Let's work our way up this code listing, starting from `main`.
-We call `pythagorasCPS 3 4`, putting the result into the function (`\k -> ...`); our side-effect that logs the result of `pythagorasCPS 3 4` to the console.
-Note - this is our top-level/program continuation `k`.
+We call `pythagorasCPS 3 4`, putting the result into our top-level continuation function (`\k -> ...`); our side-effect that logs the result of `pythagorasCPS 3 4` to the console.
 Then:
 1. square x and put the result  in the (`\xSquared -> ...`)  continuation
 2. square y and put the result in the (`\ySquared -> ...`) continuation
 3. add `xSquared` and `ySquared` and put the result in the top-level/program continuation `k`.

 Whew!
 Now, I know this is confusing to follow, and it indeed has taken me a good number of "head scratches" to get it finally.
-"Is there a simpler way, without all those nested lambdas," you ask?
+"Is there a simpler way, without all those pesky nested lambdas," you ask?
 Absolutely!
-We can eliminate those pesky nested lambda functions using the Continuation monad:
+We can eliminate them using the Continuation monad:

 ### Example: Pyhagoras using Cont